How to Teach Children Handwriting and Make It Fun

 We’ll work to assess their eye integrity and refer them to an eye specialist as needed, help strengthen that shoulder/arm/hand area that’s so important, and help you develop home exercises to meet the needs of your child.

-Contact us today for more information on our services or to schedule a tour of our center in Manalapan, NJ.
+Contact us today for more information on our services or to schedule a tour.